filips123/PWAsForFirefox/native/README.md

 ### Profile Management

-By default, all PWA sites will be installed to a common profile with ID `00000000000000000000000000`.
-You can also create separate isolated profiles and install sites there.
-This means you can also install multiple instances of the same site with different accounts.
+By default, all web apps will be installed to a common profile with ID `00000000000000000000000000`.
+You can also create separate isolated profiles and install web apps there.
+This means you can also install multiple instances of the same web app with different accounts.

 * To create a new separate profile: